EloiseX/Responsible-machine-learning/README.md

 *DISCLAIMER*: This notebook is nnot legal or compilance advice.

-## Model information
+## Model details

 ### Intended use

 ### Training data

 Home Mortgage Disclosure Act data was downloaded from Github class repository for academical use.
+In order to fit the interpretable maching learning model, I splited the home mortgage data into 70% of train partition and 30% of test partition.
+This preprocessed and labeled dataset contains 160338 rows with numeric measurements and binary values.

 ### Evaluation data